clarus/coq2opam2web/README.md

 Run the `Dockerfile` with [Docker](http://www.docker.com/):

-    docker build .
+    docker.io build --tag=coq-eggs .

-Connect to the generated image and run:
+Launch the generated image:

-    make

-The website will be in `website/`.

-If you want to rebuild the website as files are modified run:

-    make watch
+    docker.io run -ti -p 8000:8000 coq-eggs

+It will run a web server on `http://localhost:8000/` with the Coq Eggs website.